Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 3. Tavegil is a fast-acting drug.

-In no case is it possible to self-medicate, it is best to consult a doctor who will not only select the appropriate drug, but also determine the required dosage.
+In no case should you self-medicate, it is best to consult a doctor who will not only select the appropriate drug, but also determine the desired dosage.

-Allergy to the face appears in adults and children.
-Redness, rashes, swelling are signs that worsen not only appearance, but also health.
-Negative symptoms indicate negative processes in the body.
+Allergies on the face appear in adults and children.
+Redness, rashes, swelling are signs that worsen not only the appearance, but also health.
+Negative symptoms indicate negative processes occurring in the body.

-What signs indicate the development of a dangerous angioedema?
-What medications and folk remedies eliminate the manifestations of allergies on the cheeks, chin, forehead?
-Can I apply hormonal ointments with allergies on the face?
+What signs indicate the development of dangerous angioedema?
+What medicines and folk remedies eliminate the manifestations of allergies on the cheeks, chin, forehead?
+Is it possible to apply hormonal ointments with allergies on the face?
 Answers in the article.

 Negative reactions are the result of the interaction of foreign proteins with cells of the immune system.
-With a powerful release of histamine, the mechanism of allergic inflammation is triggered, special biologically active substances irritate the skin papillae.
-After a while, negative symptoms appear on the surface of the epidermis.
-With pseudo-allergies on the face and body, negative signs are also noticeable, but the immune system does not participate in the reaction.
+With a powerful release of histamine, the mechanism of allergic inflammation is triggered, special biologically active substances irritate skin papillae.
+After some time, negative symptoms appear on the surface of the epidermis.
+With pseudo-allergies, negative signs are also noticeable on the face and body, but the immune system does not participate in the reaction.

 • highly allergenic products;